Fraud Investigation Service

 Not all HMRC Fraud Investigation Service cases result in penalties, and a small number do not result in any extra tax.
 However, persuading the cynical and hard-bitten FIS investigators of this and, most crucially, gathering and presenting the evidence to do so, can be an arduous task.
 But it's one which we at Lynam Tax Enquiry Experts have devoted our professional lives to.

-If you, or your client, have received an HMRC Fraud Investigation Service Code Of Practice 8 or 9 then you need specialist help
+Nb.
+If you, or your client, have received an HMRC Code of Practice 9 or COP8 you need specialist help now.
+Do not delay.

 Lynam Tax Enquiry Experts HELP ME?

 - Worldwide Disclosure Facility: Tax Amnesty